A stochastic agent-based extension of the GSM2 model for particle therapy: cell-cycle dynamics, dose-rate dependence, and fractionation effects: Materials and Methods

 The particle fluence is defined as

-where $D$ is the prescribed dose in gray, and LET is expressed in $\mathrm{keV}/\mu\mathrm{m}$.
-Particle arrivals are modelled as stochastic events, with inter-arrival times sampled from an exponential distribution with rate proportional to the prescribed dose rate.
+Particle arrivals are modeled as stochastic events, with inter-arrival times sampled from an exponential distribution with rate proportional to the prescribed dose rate.
 The total irradiation time required to deliver the prescribed dose at a given dose rate is

 where $\dot{D}\;[\mathrm{Gy/h}]$ is the dose rate.
 The mean number of particles required to deliver a dose $D$ is